mrnohr/my-smartapps/README.md

 * **Turn On Lights When A Door Opens After Sunset** When a door opens after sunset, turn on some lights.
 Known bug - may not work the first day

+* **Turn On/Off At**
+Just turn on (or off) switches at a specific time.
+There are better ways to do that now, but these were written in early 2013 and were some of my first apps.